 But first shall I peruse those other places of Saint Augustine which Friar Barnes bringeth in himself.
-The next place of Saint Augustine that he bringeth in is this...
+The next place of Saint 20 Augustine that he bringeth in is this...

+"The Holy Church are we; but I do not say 'we' as one should say 'we that be here alonely, that hear me now,' but as many as be here faithful, christened men in this church-that is to say, in this city, as many as be in this region, as many as be beyond the sea, as many as be in all the whole world (for 'from the rising of the sun till the going down is the name of God praised')-so is the Holy Church our mother."

+More 30

-Durites "The Holy Church are we; but I do not say 'we' as one should say we that be here alonely, that hear me now,' but as many as be here faithful, christened men in this church -that is to say, in this city, as many as be in this region, as many as be beyond the sea, as many as be in all the whole world (for 'from the rising of the sun till the going down is the name of God praised')-so is 25 the Holy Church our mother."
-More 30 Now, good readers, this text of Saint Augustine hath Friar Barnes alleged to be in his Sermon 99 that he made De tempore; in which sermon I find it not.
-And lest there might have been some oversight either in himself or in the printer, by miswriting or by misprinting those figures of algorism, because the figure 35 of 9 and the figure of 6 be all in manner one, if they be contrary turned-I assayed them, therefore, every way and sought and read over not only 99 Sermon, which he assigneth, but also 96, 69, and not only 77 Sermon, which he assigned, but also 90, 07, and
+Now, good readers, this text of Saint Augustine hath Friar Barnes alleged to be in his Sermon 99 that he made De tempore; in which sermon I find it not.
+And lest there might have been some oversight either in himself or in the printer, by miswriting or by misprinting those figures of algorism, because the figure of 9 and the figure of 6 be all in manner one, if they be contrary turned-I assayed them, therefore, every way... and sought and read over not only 99 Sermon, which he assigneth, but also 96, 69, and